 If I get an off-campus release, do I still need to pay the Technology and Student Activities Fees?

-What if I'm doing student teaching or an internship next semester - do I have to go through housing selection to live off-campus?
+What if I'm doing student teaching or an internship next semester - do I have to go through off-campus selection?

 If you are student teaching or participating in an internship next semester and have less than 3.0 credits, you are considered a part-time student and thus, do not have to live on-campus, according to the Campus Residency Requirement, which can be seen here.
 If you do wish to live off-campus because you are becoming part-time, you should fill out a Request for Change in Residency Status Form.